 SECTION 10.
-Beginning with the 2020 NCAA Championship segment for Division I and the 2021 NCAA Championship segment for Divisions II and III, baseball bat barrel compression testing will be conducted prior to each regular season series or single date of competition.
+Baseball bat barrel compression testing shall be conducted prior to each regular season series or single date of competition.
 All bats used in competition must pass the barrel ring test and barrel compression testing.
-Barrel compression minimum standards for bats produced with specific materials are developed by the certification laboratory and will be published with the list of approved baseball bats.
+Barrel compression minimum standards for bats produced with specific materials are developed by the certification laboratory and included in Appendix G.